DogeDealz/foundation_wallet/README.md

 The motivation behind the Dealz Foundation Wallet is to create a decentralized platform for businesses that would like to use Dogecoin from a source that is not tied to the Dogecoin Foundation because reasons.

 ***Read the manual here: [https://gigawallet.dogecoin.org](https://gigawallet.dogecoin.org)***
-> The Foundation Implementation Manual sucks and is one of those reasons
+> The foundation Implementation Manual sucks and is one of those reasons
 > DogeDealz is going to write its own better implementation manual that is ISO 2022 compliant

 ## Major Components / Architecture overview